 Cilium is currently not supported in the Windows installation of RKE2

 Starting with RKE2 v1.21, Calico can be deployed as the CNI plugin.
 To do so, pass

 --cni flag.
 To override the default options, please use a HelmChartConfig resource.
 The HelmChartConfig resource must match the name and namespace of its corresponding HelmChart.
 For example, to change the mtu:

 apiVersion: helm.cattle.io/v1 kind: HelmChartConfig metadata: name: rke2-calico namespace: kube-system spec: valuesContent: |- installation: calicoNetwork: mtu: 9000

 For more information about values available for the Calico chart, please refer to the rke2-charts repository

 IPv4/IPv6 dual-stack networking enables the allocation of both IPv4 and IPv6 addresses to Pods and Services.
-It is supported in RKE2 since v1.21 but not activated by default.
+It is supported in RKE2 since v1.21, stable since v1.23 but not activated by default.
 To activate it correctly, both RKE2 and the chosen CNI plugin must be configured accordingly.
-To configure RKE2 in dual-stack mode, it is enough to set a valid IPv4/IPv6 dual-stack cidr for pods and services.
+To configure RKE2 in dual-stack mode, in the control-plane nodes, you must set a valid IPv4/IPv6 dual-stack cidr for pods and services.
+Moreover, in both control-plane and worker nodes, you must set a dual-stack node-ip, which includes the IPv4 and IPv6 address of the node.
 To do so, use the flags

 Each CNI plugin requires a different configuration for dual-stack: